bankrollnz/react-native-seon/README.md

 React Native Bridge for the Seon Device Fingerprint tool

 ### This library is no longer maintained.
-Any new functionality or upgrades to be compatability with the latest React Native versions will need to manually done.
+Any new functionality or upgrades to be compatible with the latest React Native versions will need to manually done.

 ## Installation